monergeim/WS_Test/README.md

 Parameter|	Type|	Description
 ---|---|---
-userId|	String|	Reference data only which is not being used in the exchange OrderType|Enum|Order type Limit or Market OrderSide|Enum|Order side Buy or Sell instrument|String|Instrument identifier quantity|Decimal|Order quantity price `optional`|Decimal|The price of the Limit order.
+brokerOrderId|Long|Unique broker order ID userId|	String|	Reference data only which is not being used in the exchange orderType|Enum|Order type Limit or Market orderSide|Enum|Order side Buy or Sell instrument|String|Instrument identifier quantity|Decimal|Order quantity price `optional`|Decimal|The price of the Limit order.
 For Market order this will not be sent.